C-Sinclair/smartechapp/Notes.md

 degree temperature wheel (corresponding to a temperature range 0 degrees to 36 degrees centigrade)
     -   Create a custom dial which can handle touch events changing the temperature data
-    -   Bonus: Screen could go all red if the temp is pushed near the top, likewise blue if close to the bottom
+    -   Bonus: Add iOS style clicking sound as user spins the dial

 # Component Breakdown